MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/autopilot-autologin.md

 ## Step 6: Create an Autopilot Profile

-For Teams Rooms devices, create a Self-deploying Autopilot profile, use:[Create and assign Autopilot profile](/autopilot/tutorial/self-deploying/self-deploying-autopilot-profile).
+For Teams Rooms devices, create a Self-deploying Autopilot profile, see [Create and assign Autopilot profile](/autopilot/tutorial/self-deploying/self-deploying-autopilot-profile).

 Assign the Autopilot profile to the previously created device group in [Step 3](#step-3-create-a-group-for-teams-rooms).